carla-simulator/rllib-integration/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 RLlib integration brings support between the [Ray/RLlib](https://github.com/ray-project/ray) library and the [CARLA simulator](https://github.com/carla-simulator/carla).
-This repository handles the creation and use of the CARLA simulator as an environment of RAY, which the users can use for training and inference purposes.
+This repository handles the creation and use of the CARLA simulator as an environment of Ray, which the users can use for training and inference purposes.
 This is complemented by an example, as well as some files to easy the use of AWS instances.
 These functionalities are divided in the following way:

 * **rllib_integration** contains all the infrastructure related to CARLA.
 Here, we set up the CARLA server, clients and actors.
 Also, the basic structure that all training and testing experiments must follow is included here.

 * **aws** has the files needed to run this in an AWS instance.
 Specifically, the **aws_helper.py** provides several functionalities that ease the management of the EC2 instances, including their creation as well as retrieving and sending data.

-* **dqn_example**, as well as all the others **dqn_*** files, provide an easy-to-understand example on how to set up a RAY experiment using CARLA as its environment.
+* **dqn_example**, as well as all the others **dqn_*** files, provide an easy-to-understand example on how to set up a Ray experiment using CARLA as its environment.

 ## Setting up CARLA and dependencies